 How does a web push notification work?

-Web publications are a great instrument to allow users to opt-in for updates from the website they visit.
+Web publications are a great instrument to allow users to opt in for updates from the website they visit.
 On the website owner’s side, web push messages allow re-engaging with the clients with relevant content.

 When the user visits a website, it sends a message to the GCM push service.
 That, in turn, sends a request to the service worker on a web browser.
 These services check whether the user has signed up for the updates before.